People quote Albert Einstein a lot. That’s absolutely fine. He said lots of profound things and there are far worse

 Include current Science in our textbooks and syllabuses

-We have to teach children the basic laws of Science and they were discovered over the past few centuries – by men.
-Girls in school hear names of endless dudes doing great things, and might get the unconscious impression that this is a subject built by guys.
+We have to teach children the basic laws of Science and they were discovered over the past few centuries – largely by men.
+Girls in school hear the names of endless dudes doing great things and might get the unconscious impression that this is a subject for guys (as opposed to one which was historically only studied by guys).
 Usually Marie Curie and Rosalind Franklin get a cursory mention but that’s it.

 There is a simple fix for this.
 Start including up-to-date Scientific discoveries in the syllabus and textbooks.
 Take astronomy for instance.
 Starting with people like Annie Jump Cannon and Henrietta Leavitt, astronomy is full of pioneering female names.
-Why not teach kids about Dark Matter and (therefore) Vera Rubin?
+Why not teach kids about Dark Matter and Vera Rubin?
 Why not teach them about Carolyn Porco, one of the most widely respected and listened-to Scientists in the world today?
-Or how about teaching older students about Emmy Noether and Chien Shiung Wu and what they did for theoretical physics?
+Or how about teaching older students about Emmy Noether (one of my all-time favourite scientists) or Chien Shiung Wu and what they did for theoretical physics?

 Sure, we have to teach pupils about the genius of Charles Darwin, but let’s extend that to the courageous fieldwork of Jane Goodall.
-Science is full of inspirational people with inspirational stories and a lot of them are currently happening.
+Science is full of inspirational people with inspirational stories and a lot of them are currently happening with female names.
 Science education does need to include the history and the basics, but there’s a lot of important Science happening right now in our lifetimes.
 And guess what, a lot of it’s being done by women!

 Men need to make an effort